-If you’ve applied to study at Victoria in 2017 and have been declined admission, entry into some courses or waitlisted—find out what your options are.
+If you’ve applied to study and have been declined admission, entry into some courses, or waitlisted—find out what your options are.

 Check your results with NZQA.
 Ask for information regarding your University Entrance status.

 Review and carefully check your exam booklets and your internal results from the year.
-If you feel there has been a mistake in your results, contact your school and NZQA.
+If you feel there has been a mistake in your results, contact your school or NZQA.